korede-ishola/Customer-Retention-Prediction-System/README.md

 An end-to-end machine learning system for identifying telecom customers at risk of churn and supporting targeted customer retention decisions.

 This project goes beyond building a binary classification model.
-It explores how a churn prediction system can be designed around the **business cost of a targeted customer retention campaign**, then translates the experimentation into a modular, reproducible ML system with preprocessing, model training, evaluation, experiment tracking, API serving, testing, and containerization.
+It explores how a churn prediction system can be designed around the business cost of a targeted customer retention campaign, then translates the experimentation into a modular, reproducible ML system with preprocessing, model training, evaluation, experiment tracking, API serving, testing, and containerization.

 ## Table of Contents